Growing Spiritual Leaders.

 - Spiritual Renewal Days

-Our elementary students have the opportunity to participate in our Little Lions Athletic Programming such as Soccer and Basketball as well as summer sports camps.
+Our elementary students have the opportunity to participate in our Little Lions Athletic Programming such as Soccer, Basketball, and Cheer as well as summer sports camps.

 "My husband grew up in a Christian school, and really wanted our children to have the same opportunity.
 I had to be convinced, but I am fully committed in that decision now.
 The academics are amazing and her ability to stand firm in her faith makes me grateful that she can attend.
 In Kindergarten, Eva learned a valuable lesson to not give into fear.
 We are so thankful she has carried that in her heart, throughout 2020!"